jmcbee-dev/AsteroidMining/README.md

 `\copy aseteroid_data from dataset.csv csv header;`

-The resulting schema will look like such
+The resulting schema will look as such

 ```mermaid
 classDiagram